SuperDARN/rst/docs/user_guide/mac_install.md

 ### CDF

+!!!
+Note
-You will also need the CDF (Common Data Format) library which can be downloaded from NASA. **Make sure you successfully installed the ncurses library for your distribution first.**
+    **Make sure you successfully installed the ncurses library for your distribution first.**
 You can find the latest release at: [http://cdf.gsfc.nasa.gov/](http://cdf.gsfc.nasa.gov) For macOS it is also available through MacPorts, as are all listed dependencies.
 However, if the MacPorts installation errors or you do not use MacPorts, you may follow the instructions below.